Skip to content

 1. Trinidad Carnival

 You may just overdose on fun and culture at Trinidad’s annual carnival, which happens on Fat Tuesday during Mardi Gras.
-If you’re lucky, the carnival will take you under it’s wing and get you involved in the street performances.
-This carnival and parade — which take place in the Trinidad’s Port of Spain — pay respect to African music, mythology and culture through costumes, sound, food and more.
+If you’re lucky, the carnival will take you under its wing and get you involved in the street performances.

-3. Glass Bottom Boat Ride
+2. Glass Bottom Boat Ride

-This ride isn’t for the faint of deep water.
-This glass bottom boat ride takes you out to see amazing sights underneath your boat.
 Get a glimpse of the stunning marine life without having to dive in yourself.
 Located in the Buccoo Reef off of Tobago, this tour is almost three hours long.
 You can then visit the Nylon Pool afterwards where you’re able to explore the shallow sand banks and swim.

-4. You Know They Aren’t Identical Twins
+3. You Know They Aren’t Identical Twins

 The islands of Trinidad and Tobago are very different sisters.
-Lets hope you don’t accidentally go to Trinidad for a tropical get away.
+Let’s hope you don’t accidentally go to Trinidad for a tropical getaway.

 Tobago